melisavacca/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/64279232/126577476-06346668-3dd0-49af-9ded-fb0cf37ca265.png)

--How does replacing the ninth-grade scores affect scores by school size?
+- How does replacing the ninth-grade scores affect scores by school size?
 The small and large schools had no change, but the medium schools decreased slightly.
 Thomas High School falls under the medium school category, again causing a change in the data.

 Before: